gpalleschi/jqCSV/README.md

 ![jqCSV](./img/jqCSV.png)

-Tools presents a input field to insert commands to filter columns.
+Tools presents a input field to insert commands to filter columns or summarize it.
+Each command is separated from each other by comma (,).

 Posible Syntaxs are :

-Column Number
+Column Number  (ex.
+1)
-Column Number from - Column Number to
+Column Number from - Column Number to (ex 1-3 )
-Column Number : Regular Expression or 'C' for sum columns values>
+Column Number : Regular Expression or 'C' for sum columns values>  (ex.
+3:^ABC or 4:C )

 Column Number starts from 1.
 Second parameter it's not necessary.